SimeonTsvetanov/Quizzard/docs/DEVELOPMENT-STANDARDS.md

 ## 6.0 Testing Standards & Requirements

+- **Minimal Test Philosophy:** Only write a small number of tests for each feature (3–8 per file).
+Focus on core flows (login, logout, save, load, delete, refresh, error handling).
+Do NOT test every small feature, prop, or UI state.
+Remove or avoid overcomplicated, excessive, or redundant tests.
+Keep the suite lean, fast, and easy to maintain.
 - **Testing Framework:** Jest with ts-jest for TypeScript support.
 - **Test Structure:** Feature-based organization with `__tests__/` folders in each feature directory.
 - **Test Categories:** Unit tests (functions/services), Hook tests (React hooks), Component tests (UI), Integration tests (flows).